-So, this article is going to show you how you can quickly get in contact with as many contractors in your area and generate post-construction cleaning leads.
+So, this article will show you how you can quickly get in contact with as many contractors in your area and generate post-construction cleaning leads.

 Again, we’re going for awareness here, so don’t outright pitch your services.
-Focus on building relationships in order to generate commercial cleaning leads over time.
+Focus on building relationships to generate commercial cleaning leads over time.